August 1, 2019

 Call centers are high-pressure, stressful environments.
 Agents are expected to deal with demanding customers, be knowledgeable about many products and services, adhere to changing compliance regulations, all while being continuously monitored and timed.
-This can lead to agent overload which can manifest itself in dissatisfaction, disengagement and poor performance.
+This can lead to agent overload which can manifest itself in dissatisfaction, disengagement, and poor performance.
 Ultimately these agents get burned out which can result in attrition.
-Studies have indicated that as much as 74 percent of agents are at risk of burnout and you can lose between 30-45 percent to attrition.
+Studies have indicated that as much as 74 percent of agents are at risk of call center burnout and you can lose between 30-45 percent to attrition.
 This can cost your business thousands of dollars each year.

-By ignoring the signs of agent overload and just considering high attrition as a fact of life in your contact center, you are risking your reputation, and the negative impact to customer satisfaction, customer retention and bottom-line results.
+By ignoring the signs of call center agent overload and just considering high attrition as a fact of life in your contact center, you are risking your reputation, and the negative impact to customer satisfaction, customer retention and bottom-line results.
 This blog is Part 1 of a two-part series.
 It looks at the top warning signs of agent overload.
 Part 2 will look at the causes behind the signs and what you can do to address them.

 Top 10 Signs of Contact Center Agent Overload

 - Loss of concentration.
 When contact center agents experience a significant amount of stress, it can become difficult to concentrate.
-According to David Ballard from the American Psychological Association, chronic stress can result in a lack of interest and decline in performance.
+According to David Ballard from the American Psychological Association, chronic stress can result in a lack of interest and a decline in performance.
 “In those situations, the demands being placed on you exceed the resources you have available to deal with the stressors,” says Ballard.
 This can impair an agent’s ability to retain information, problem solve or make decisions.